redelivre/redelivre/src/wp-content/plugins/forminator/readme.txt

 Learn how to start taking payments with Forminator in this video tutorial.

 [youtube https://www.youtube.com/watch?v=Yrq88IJa2VM&feature=youtu.be]

+### Stripe Verified Partner

+Forminator is also proud to be a Stripe Verified Partner.
+This partnerships allows us to help you get the most out of our Stripe integration thanks to additional resources, e.g. the ability to escalate support questions, or request custom pricing reviews.

 ### Calculations are a Lead Magnet